 5.2 If the Event was to be canceled due to circumstances within the control of the Event Organizers, for example not receiving the proper permits and permissions from governing bodies, low registration numbers, etc, the participant will receive a full refund less the on-line processing fee.

-5.3 In the event of cancellation, the Event Organizers will have no responsibility for any costs incurred by a participant a result of cancellation including any travel or accommodation costs.
+5.3 In the event of cancellation, the Event Organizers will have no responsibility for any costs incurred by a participant as a result of cancellation including any travel or accommodation costs.

 6. DATA PROTECTION